lohitpt252003/DATA/README.md

 ## Validation and Solution Scripts

 The `scripts/` directory contains validation scripts.
 For detailed instructions, refer to the [README.md in the scripts directory](./scripts/README.md).

+### Problem-Specific Validator (`validator.py`)

+Each problem now has its own `validator.py` script located in the problem's directory (e.g., `data/contests/C1/problems/A/validator.py`).
+This script acts as a **custom judge** for the problem.

+Its role is to:

+1. Take a user's output (as a string) and the path to the input file as command-line arguments.
+2. Compare the user's output with the correct answer (which it derives from the input).
+3. Print a verdict, such as "Accepted" or "Wrong Answer".

+### Test Cases

+Test cases for each problem are now stored as `.in` files (e.g., `1.in`, `2.in`).
+The `judge_service` will run the user's code with the content of these `.in` files and then use the problem's `validator.py` to determine the correctness of the output.